CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 ## Special Features

+All of these features are ways of adding more functionality to layers and reducing the number of keys that need to be held at a given time.

+### Layer-Lock
+Hold a layer-tap to enter the NAV layer then tap a key to "lock in" the NAV layer.
+The layer will stay active until the lock key is tapped again.
+I frequently find that I will enter the NAV layer, move around a bit and then realize I will need to do quite a bit of work in this layer.

 ### Switchboard

 From a parent layer, activate a child layer and keep it active until the parent